 The trip apparently was also valuable for the British government, because a few months later Satow and Wirgman were asked to make another overland trip, this time from Nanao to Osaka, an even less explored part of Japan.
-Again they were treated as high officials, but this time reception in some places was cold and rude since for internal political reasons the domains they visited wanted to keep their distance from the foreigners.
+Again they were treated as high officials, but this time reception in some domains was frosty and rude since these domains wanted to keep their distance from the foreigners.
 However, their knowledge of Japanese etiquette helped:

 At Takamiya, where we lunched, we found the dais room closed against us, but I took the innkeeper and his servants roundly to task, and made them open it.
 After this, they [their guards/handlers] recognized that we understood Japanese etiquette, and for their previous rudeness substituted perfect courtesy.

 They also were caught up in a plot to steer them away from Kyoto, where the Emperor resided, because any direct contact between the foreigners and the Emperor’s court could have great political repercussions.
 Satow saw through the plot, but on the condition that the plotters admitted their intrigue in writing, he agreed to cooperate.
 He later learned that by agreeing to be diverted they had quite likely avoided another attempt on their lives.

 The conflict between Tokugawa forces and rebels eventually escalated into a shooting war over control over Kyoto (and hence the Emperor).
 The Tokugawa Shogun resigned early in this war, ending more than two centuries of Tokugawa shogunate, but his desire to save some of his wealth and the unwillingness of some domains to accept the Emperor as the new ruler meant that the war nevertheless continued.